MaTriXy/blog/source/_posts/2015-07-07-wrapping-existing-libraries-with-rxjava.markdown

 }
 ```

-Each of these three method's underlying implementation in OpenIAB works a little bit differently. `setup()` uses a standard Listener callback interface, `queryInventory()` can be done synchronously, but we can't use `Observable.just()` since it throws a non-Runtime Exception which must be caught, and `purchase()` uses a listener, but also relies on `startActivityForResult`.
+Each of these three method's underlying implementation in OpenIAB works a little bit differently. `setup()` uses a standard Listener callback interface, `queryInventory()` can be done synchronously but throws an Exception which must be caught, and `purchase()` uses a listener, but also relies on `startActivityForResult`.

 Let's take each of these one at a time to see how we can wrap each type of method call with an RxJava Observable.